-If you aren't ready to leave the relationship: The university understands there are a lot of reasons why you may not be able to leave your relationship.
-However, your safety is the top priority.
-You are encouraged to speak with the Office of Equity at 303-315-2567 or Phoenix Center at Auraria to create a safety plan 303-315-7250.
-Whether or not the person who hurt you is part of the CU Denver community, the Office of Equity and Phoenix Center are here to help you.
+If someone is not ready to leave the relationship: The university understands there are many reasons why someone may not be able to leave their relationship.
+However, personal safety is the top priority.
+Victims are encouraged to speak with the Office of Equity at 303-315-2567 to create a safety plan.
+Whether or not the person responsible is part of the CU Denver community, the Office of Equity and Phoenix Center are here to help.